Labelling emotions and thoughts can help; try putting words to what you're feeling and thinking.

 You will be experiencing many possible emotions underlying the initial shock, and these will be seeping into your conscious and unconscious awareness.
 You may find that you alternate between shock and numbness, feeling quite cut-off from everything, and a raw, excruciating grief that assaults your mind and body, leaving you spent and exhausted at the bottom of the black hole.
 This is part of what is called the Dual Process Model of Grief

-developed by Stroebe and Schut in 1999, which suggests that during grief it is absolutely normal and healthy to oscillate between these two states, which they call Loss-orientation and Restoration-orientation (I'll cover this theory in more detail in a separate post).
+developed by Stroebe and Schut in 1999, which suggests that during grief it is absolutely normal and healthy to oscillate between these two states, which they call Loss Orientation and Restoration Orientation.

 Realising this really helped me, because it gave me some understanding of what was happening to me in a way that made rational sense.
 Before I heard of this process I was afraid that I was somehow not "grieving normally" (whatever that means) and therefore I would not cope (whatever that means).
 Like most bereaved parents at some point, I was absolutely terrified that I was going to lose the plot, go mad, lose my mind.
 Knowing that it was normal, even to be expected that I could be apparently normal one minute and sucked into a raging tsunami the next, gave me reassurance and comfort.